openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

     * https://fedoraproject.org/wiki/How_to_use_Emacs_for_XML_editing
     * http://infohost.nmt.edu/tcc/help/pubs/nxml/

-To keep the documents clean and easy to compare, all the OpenStack projects requirement is that text is wrapped at `79 characters maximum`_, with no white spaces at the end of the line.
+To keep the documents clean and easy to compare, all of the OpenStack projects require that text is wrapped at `79 characters maximum`_, with no white spaces at the end of the line.

 You can configure the text editor to do that automatically.

-For example, in :file:`.vimrc`:
+For example, in the :file:`.vimrc`:

 .. code-block:: ini